 All cases of alleged bullying will be reported to the Executive Headteacher/Deputy Headteacher or senior member of staff.
-In any case of alleged bullying, either the Class teacher, the Executive Headteacher, or a senior member of staff will use our restorative practice to first establish the facts, and build an accurate picture of events over time, through speaking to the alleged perpetrator(s), victim(s) and adult witnesses, as well as parents and pupil witnesses if necessary and appropriate as part of a circle.
+In any case of alleged bullying, either the Class teacher, a senior member of staff or the Executive Headteacher will use our restorative practice to first establish the facts, and build an accurate picture of events over time, through speaking to the alleged perpetrator(s), victim(s) and adult witnesses, as well as parents and pupil witnesses if necessary and appropriate as part of a circle.

-If the allegation of bullying is upheld, the Executive Headteacher (or senior leader) will use our restorative approach with the perpetrator(s) and victim(s) together.
+If the allegation of bullying is upheld, the Class teacher, a senior member of staff or the Executive Headteacher will use our restorative approach with the perpetrator(s) and victim(s) together.
 The perpetrator(s) should fully understand the consequences of their actions on the victim(s), and apologise without reservation.
 Both parties should be clear that a repeat of these behaviours will not be acceptable.
 Behaviour logs are held and parents are spoken to/with so they are able to support the schools' approach.
 If the situation does not improve, the Executive Headteacher (or senior leader) will meet with the parent(s) of the bullying child(ren) and agree clear expectations and boundaries which would be shared with the pupils involved which will include a behaviour plan(s) being put into place.